Rest, rehydrate, and gradually reintroduce gentle foods to recover fully after norovirus infection.

 Hydration Strategies: What Fluids Work Best?

 Rehydration isn’t just about gulping down water; it’s about restoring electrolyte balance too.
-Sodium, potassium, chloride, and glucose all play vital roles in keeping cells hydrated and supporting nerve and muscle function.
+Sodium, potassium, chloride, and glucose all play vital roles in keeping cells hydrated and supporting normal nerve and muscle function.

 Here’s a quick rundown of effective hydration options: